nakoyawilson/devChallenges-recipe-page/README.md

 - [x] User story: I can see a recipe with ingredients and instructions
 - [x] User story: I can select a checkbox if I have the ingredients
 - [x] User story: I can see the number of servings, baking times

+## Useful Links

+- [Window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) - This website was helpful for learning how to use local storage to save the states of the checkboxes.

 ## Contact